mxf293/U-Net_Based_Image_Aliasing_Artifact_Removal/README.md

 # Image-De-aliasing
-Learn and remove the 2D image aliasing artifacts caused by undersampled Fourier space using a modified U-Net architecture
+Learn and remove the 2D image aliasing artifacts caused by undersampled Fourier space (ten-fold) using a modified U-Net structure.